ThomasFindlay/react-advanced-workshop-best-practices-and-patterns-for-managing-apis-slides/slides.md

 ---

-# What are route the route loaders and what's the big deal?
+# What are route loaders and what's the big deal?

 - Loaders and Actions are new features introduced in React Router 6.4 (Ported from Remix)
 - Data fetching and posting is coupled with the router rather than components